KHON-TV: News operation

 KHON-TV presently broadcasts 37 hours of locally produced newscasts each week (with seven hours each weekday, and one hour each on Saturdays and Sundays); in regards to the number of hours devoted to locally produced newscasts, it has the largest newscast output of any television station in the Hawaiian Islands.
 When it switched to Fox, KHON maintained a news schedule similar to what it offered as an NBC affiliate.
 This resulted in KHON being the only news-producing Fox affiliate—indeed, the only Fox station that ran any local news programming—that did not air a prime time newscast.
 Hawaii's local stations use the same prime time scheduling as network-affiliated stations in the Central, Mountain and Alaska time zones in the continental U.S. While most Fox stations in these time zones generally air their late evening newscasts at 9 p.m., instead KHON airs its late newscast at 10 p.m., competing against KITV, KGMB and KHNL instead of only competing with KFVE (whose 9 p.m. newscast is produced by the joint Hawaii News Now operation also involving KFVE sister stations KGMB and KHNL).
 On September 8, 2014, KHON launched its first 9 p.m. weeknight newscast, which is 30 minutes in length.
 This marked the first time KHON aired news programming in prime time since it was an NBC affiliate, when its Eyewitness News began its late evening broadcast at 9:30 p.m. to accommodate the delayed NBC schedule from 1972 to 1980.
 KHON's 10 p.m. newscast will continue in the same time slot.

 KHON's newscasts have been the highest-rated in Hawaii for almost 40 years.
-The station's news operation is so well respected that even when it branded itself as "Fox 2" from 1996 to 2004, it still titled its newscasts Channel 2 News (the name it had used since the early 1980s) rather than Fox 2 News.
-Also for this reason, its late newscast is not titled The Ten O'Clock News like with other Fox stations.
+Even when the station's news operation branded itself as "Fox 2" from 1996 to 2004, its newscasts were still titled Channel 2 News (the name it had used since the early 1980s) rather than Fox 2 News.
+For the same reason, its late newscast did not change the title to The Ten O'Clock News like with other Fox stations.